Ordisoftware/Hebrew-Calendar/README.md

 - Add open system calculator button in DatesDiffCalculator form.
 - Add parashah name in the title bar of description box.
 - Add menu for transcription guide in Tools and others windows.
-- Add menu for grammar guide in Tools and others windows.
+- Add menu for grammar guide in Tools menu and others windows.
 - Fix reset settings crashes the monthly view until restart.
 - Fix multiple parashah description boxes at the same time which only displays the first one opened until closed.
 - Fix save in parashot board causes a null exception in case of empty cells in the grid.